 Why?
 A TOEFL or IELTS score measures English proficiency at a specific point in time.
 It does not always predict how well students are able to perform in the American classroom.
 However, students in the IEP live and study completely in English and assignments are similar to those in U.S. university classrooms.
 English is learned quickly and practiced daily.

-American professors emphasize discussions, group work and sharing opinions.
+American professors emphasize student discussions, group work and sharing personal opinions.
 This may be different from professors in your country.
 The IEP teaches you how to be successful in American classrooms.

 Studying in the IEP is an investment in your future.
 If you understand and use English well, you can focus on the content of your courses rather than the language.
 Since all IEP courses are non-credit, failing a course in the IEP will not harm your GPA.

 Learning English is different from learning other subjects.
 Memorization of vocabulary and grammar rules is not enough.
 You must actively practice what you learn.
 Making mistakes is a part of language learning and is actually a sign that you are making progress!